mmistakes/minimal-mistakes/_drafts/fs2.md

 As we can see, the producer and consumer are indeed running concurrently.

-A critical feature of running two streams through the `concurrently` method is that the second stream halts when the first stream is finished.
+A critical feature of running two streams through the `concurrently` method is that **the second stream halts when the first stream is finished**.

 Moreover, we can run a set of streams concurrently, deciding the degree of concurrency _a priori_ using streams.
 The method `parJoin` does precisely this.
 Contrary to the `concurrently` method, the results of the streams are merged in a single stream, and no assumption is made on streams' termination.